ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/History/Chronology of Utland.md

 **838 AA**
 - Kingdom of Utland loses *the War of The Flames*.
 King Galvynn II von Ewfai dies in the field, his children are put to knife in Ewyngard.
-- The kingdom starts to get dissolved as Small Kingdoms, tribes of the Blue desert declare independence.
+- The kingdom starts to get dissolved as Small Kingdoms, tribes of the Blue Desert declare independence.
 - The kingdom revokes itself and SPQU is formed under the initiation of Steward Heber Illarion.

 **857 AA**